-VWMA/ HAVPS, a not-for-profit school founded in 1977, offers an encouraging and friendly environment for participants of all ages to learn and practice health-enhancing movement skills.
+VWMA/ HAVPS, a not-for-profit school founded in 1977, offers an encouraging and friendly environment for participants -- of any age, gender, ability, skill and fitness level, walk of life -- to learn and practice health-enhancing movement skills.
 The "Three Jewels" -- education, community, and transformation -- focus on improving the quality of life for all.

 VWMA/HAVPS offers introductory and ongoing instruction in movement arts, healing methods, and self-protection skills to participants of any gender, physical/mental ability, race, creed, ethnicity, socio-economic background, sexual orientation, and body size, regardless of ability to pay.
 Experienced black belts and advanced student teachers conduct classes, workshops, and special events for women, men, and children at schools, social service agencies, community centers, medical facilities, and other organizations.
 These programs focus on safety strategies, empowerment skills, healing, violence-prevention, feminist social justice issues, and positive actions for change and transformation.

 Our spacious, well-lit, accessible STUDIO is available to RENT.
 Reasonable hourly rates -- please inquire.

 One Cottage Street #319, in the heart of Easthampton's Cultural District.

 NOTE: THERE WILL BE NO REGULAR CLASSES DEC.
 24, 2014 through JAN.
 2, 2015.
 Regular classes resume Sat.
 Jan.
 3, 2015.

 Power Girls 1, 2 & 3 meet Tues.
 Dec.
 23 and 30, including students who will be participating in our FIRST NIGHT performance.

 OPENING THE WAY: VWMA/HAVPS students and teachers perform during FIRST NIGHT NORTHAMPTON